apache/mxnet/docs/tutorials/gluon/fit_api_tutorial.md

 ## Dataset

-[Fashion-MNIST](https://research.zalando.com/welcome/mission/research-projects/fashion-mnist/) dataset consists of fashion items divided into ten categories : t-shirt/top, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag and ankle boot.
+[Fashion-MNIST](https://research.zalando.com/welcome/mission/research-projects/fashion-mnist/) dataset consists of fashion items divided into ten categories: t-shirt/top, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag and ankle boot.

 - It has 60,000 gray scale images of size 28 * 28 for training.
 - It has 10,000 gray scale images os size 28 * 28 for testing/validation.

-We will use ```gluon.data.vision``` package to directly import the Fashion-MNIST dataset and perform pre-processing on it.
+We will use the ```gluon.data.vision``` package to directly import the Fashion-MNIST dataset and perform pre-processing on it.

 ```python